Pakistan Billie Jean King Cup team

-The Pakistan Billie Jean King/Fed Cup team represents Pakistan in Billie Jean King Cup (formerly Fed Cup) tennis competition and are governed by the Pakistan Tennis Federation.
+The Pakistan Billie Jean King/Fed Cup team represents Pakistan in Billie Jean King Cup (formerly known as the Fed Cup) tennis competition, and is governed by the Pakistan Tennis Federation.

 History

 Pakistan competed in its first Fed Cup in 1997.
 Their best result was finishing third in Group II in 1999.

 Fed Cup 2011

 Pakistan re-entered the Fed Cup in 2011 for the first time since 2000.
-Pakistan finished sixth in the Asia/Oceania Zone Group II and was represented in 2011 by its top players Sara Mahboob, Saba Aziz, Sara Mansoor and Ushna Suhail.
+It finished sixth in the Asia/Oceania Zone Group II and was represented in 2011 by its top players Sara Mahboob, Saba Aziz, Sara Mansoor, and Ushna Suhail.

 Fed Cup 2012

-In 2012 Pakistan competed in Asia/Oceania Zone Group II played in Shenzhen, China from 30 January - 4 February.
+In 2012, Pakistan competed in Asia/Oceania Zone Group II played in Shenzhen, China from 30 January to 4 February.
 Pakistan was represented by their non-playing captain and coach Muhammad Khalid, national number one player Saba Aziz, Ushna Suhail, and Sara Mansoor.